 to view Final Project presentations from our most recent graduate cohort.

 Alums from our WGS MA Program have followed a number of trajectories some have gone on to PhD Programs, a good number are leaders in local and national nonprofit advocacy or service organizations, some are elementary, high school, and community college teachers, and some have developed their own independent career paths as artists, writers, healers, musicians, and activists.
 Please see our Alumni Resources

 page for more information about our alumni and ways to connect to our broader alumni community.

 If you are interested in applying, the deadline for applications is February 15.

-The MA Program in the Department of Women’s and Gender Studies is a 48 credit hour program (12 courses), including five core WGS courses, five or six elective courses organized around a focus tailored to the individual student’s needs, and a capstone Project chosen among three options—Thesis, Practical or Creative Project or Portfolio.
-Priority Deadline for applications: February 15.
+The M.A. in Womens and Gender Studies requires completion of 48 credit hours.
+The program requires five Core courses, five or six Elective courses organized around a focus tailored to the individual students needs, and a Capstone consisting of either a two-course Thesis Option, a two-course Practical or Creative Project Option, or a one-course Portfolio option.

 Course offerings are scheduled so that students will ordinarily complete the program in two years.
 All Core required courses, and many Elective courses, will be offered during the evening.

 Students are also required to participate in a first year ProSeminar that offers guidance and resources to make the most of the graduate program.
 Proseminar Meetings are held three times a quarter; they are approximately one hour sessions, and are held one hour and fifteen minutes prior to the core required courses that are offered each quarter: in Autumn, WGS 400; in Winter, WGS 465; in Spring, WGS 491.

 Graduate Student Funding and Scholarships